-The e-Committee of the Supreme Court of India has designed and setup e-Filing system (https://efiling.ecourts.gov.in/), which enables electronic filing of legal Promoting paperless filing, papers. e-Filing aims to create time and cost efficiencies by adopting saving technological solution to file cases before the courts.
-Using the system, cases (both civil and criminal) can be filed before High Courts and District Courts that adopt e-Filing system.
+The e-Committee of the Supreme Court of India has designed and set up e-Filing system (https://efiling.ecourts.gov.in/), which enables electronic filing of legal papers.
+Promoting paperless filing, eFiling aims to create time and cost saving efficiencies by adopting technological solution to file cases before the courts.
+Using the system, cases (both civil and criminal) can be filed before High Courts and District Courts that adopt eFiling system.
 A user can also pay court fee online through it. eFiling module is integrated with CIS application implemented at District and Subordinate Courts as well as High Courts.